Pennsylvania Lottery: Triple Six Fix of 1980

 The host of the Pennsylvania Lottery drawings, Nick Perry, and seven others participated in a plot to "rig" The Daily Number, colloquially known as the "Triple Six Fix."
 On the night of April 24, 1980, the number 666 was drawn; of the then-record $3.5 million payout, $1.8 million was "paid" to those that were in on the fix.
 Lottery authorities became suspicious after rumors began that the drawing was fixed.
 Ticket sales showed a heavy bias towards combinations of only 4s and 6s in that drawing.
 Perry, in conjunction with Peter and Jack Maragos, Jerry Hammer, and five other men either were convicted or entered plea-bargains for their involvement.

-Game show
+1997 special event

-To celebrate the Lottery's 25th anniversary in 1997, Jonathan Goodson, who, at the time produced several other lottery game shows, produced a Pennsylvania Lottery game show, with a format similar to Illinois Instant Riches.
-The show was hosted by former American Bandstand, and later several incarnations of the Pyramid game show series, Dick Clark, assisted by Gigi Gordon.
-Players won up to $365,000 on the show; two of its games were Vortex and Freefall, both from Illinois Instant Riches (though Vortex debuted on Bonus Bonanza in Massachusetts).
+To celebrate the Lottery's 25th anniversary in 1997, Jonathan Goodson, who, at the time produced several other lottery game shows, produced a special event for the Pennsylvania Lottery, similar to Illinois Instant Riches, hosted by Dick Clark (well known to Pennsylvanians as the creator of American Bandstand), with Gigi Gordon as his co-host.
+Players won up to $365,000 on the show; two of its games were Vortex and Freefall, both from Illinois Instant Riches.